 GlusterFS is a scalable and highly available network filesystem that’s pretty easy to get up and running.

-This guide will take you through building a shared filesystem with GlusterFS that is replicated across our two UK datacentres.
-Files written by any cloud server in the cluster can be read by any other server instantaneously, and those files will still be accessible even if a server, or an entire datacentre becomes unavailable.
+This guide will take you through building a shared filesystem with GlusterFS that is replicated across multiple cloud servers.
+Files written by any cloud server in the cluster can be read by any other server instantaneously, and those files will still be accessible even if one of the servers becomes unavailable.

 Firstly, create a server group to put our new GlusterFS servers in.
 Just click

 Server Groups in the navigation bar on the right and click

 GlusterFS Servers and we’ll create a new firewall policy to go with it.

 Now add a rule to the firewall policy to let the GlusterFS servers speak to each other.
 So click

 Firewall Policies in the navigation bar, find the new policy (it will be called

 New Inbound Rule.

 Set the source to be the